leeg629/opc/do_it_again/improvements.md

-1.organized and properly indented the code.
-2.properly utilized divs.
+1.organized and properly indented the code. (formatting) 2.properly utilized divs.
+3.gave credit to all image sources.
+4.improved design.